Last Updated: January 1, 2003

 Policy Contact: University Human Resources

-This policy applies to all Staff and Hourly employees at IU.
+This policy applies to all Staff and Temporary employees at IU.

 The university recognizes the right of employees to engage in political activities and to participate in community, state and national programs, provided that the employee can still fully perform his or her university responsibilities.